AFSP – Am I exempt or non-exempt?

 Passed Part 1 of the SEE for Enrolled Agents

-Tax practitioners who have passed the Special Enrollment Exam Part 1 within the past two years.
+Tax practitioners who have passed the Special Enrollment Exam Part 1 within the past three years.
+Note that when the Annual Filing Season Program first started, the exemption for passing the SEE was for two years, but the IRS later extended the exemption to three years.

 When is the Exempt determination made?